 Cape of Good Hope Cape of Good Hope.

-As you may know, the Cape of Good Hope is not actually the very southernmost edge of the African continent.
-That title actually belongs to Cape Agulhas a bit further east.
+The Cape of Good Hope is not actually the very southernmost edge of the African continent.
+That title belongs to Cape Agulhas a bit further east.
 But ever since Bartolomeu Dias managed to sail past it in 1488, the Cape of Good Hope has been the symbol of the edge.
 The very name itself was inspiring the sailors to go east.

 Comments